EEAndE/UBE/README.md

 The extension analyzes various website elements including URLs, domain metadata, HTML structure, and JavaScript behavior to identify suspicious activity.

 Unlike static blacklists, UBE adds a dynamic intelligence layer.
 The extension runs a local ML model for instant decisions and then reports suspected URLs in batches to a backend server.
 The server continuously validates new threats, writing only verified results to a shared blocklist.
-This turns traditional static blocklists into an evolving, real-time protection layer, helping block future threats before they reach users’ browsers.
+This turns traditional static blocklists into an evolving, real-time protection layer, helping block future threats before they reach users' browsers.

 ## Architecture & Detection Pipeline